HCL-Cloud-Native-Labs/SRE-Boilerplate/LitmusChaos Install/Litmus-on-K3S.md

 1. Helm3 chart
 2. Kubectl yaml spec file

+Here we will show the Helm method to install LitmusChaos.

 ## Install Litmus using Helm

 The helm chart will install all the required service account configuration and ChaosCenter.The following steps will help you install Litmus ChaosCenter via helm.